Available for the following Plan types:

 Note that legacy keys do not have suffixes.
 You should have at most one legacy key, and it should be easily identifiable as such because the last 8 characters will not consist of a forward slash followed by 7 alpha-numeric characters.

 A key may be assigned “Admin”, "Architect" (if your plan has access) or “Standard” permissions.
-These three values exactly correspond to the “Admin”, "Architect" and “Standard” roles on the Team Settings page.
+These three values exactly correspond to the “Admin”, "Architect" and “Standard” roles on the Users page.